wcko87/rabiribi-randomizer/README.md

 [Download](https://ci.appveyor.com/project/wcko87/rabiribi-randomizer/build/artifacts?branch=dev) [branch: dev]

+Note that this is a command-line tool.
+A UI for the randomizer is also currently in development.
+It can be found [here](https://github.com/AzureHakua/rabiribi-randomizer-ui).

 ### How to use
 Here's a 1-minute guide to how to run the randomizer.
 Make do with this until I get around to writing a proper guide.